ShawnSun95/VLPCalibration/README.md

 # VLPCalibration

-Programs can calibrate VLP systems that use PD-based RSS.
+Programs can calibrate photodiode (PD)-based visible light positioning systems that use RSS measurements.

 One can use either the command `cmake .` or vs code to build these programs, and then use the command  `./run.sh` or vs code to run.